 Scott Russell Sanders

-Scott's new novel, Divine Animal, is now available as a free e-book.
-See below for downloads.
+Scott's new novel, Divine Animal, is available free as an e-book, and for sale in a print edition.
+See below for details.

 A wound may be inflicted in a heartbeat—from an explosion, accident, or cruel act—but healing, if it comes at all, comes slowly.